Eddie Rodriguez: Career

 With his wife, the actress Liza Moreno (Louise de Mesa), the couple formed Virgo Film Productions.
 Rodriguez was paired with practically all the queens of Philippine movies from Gloria Romero, Nida Blanca, Rita Gomez, Charito Solis, Amalia Fuentes, Nora Aunor and Vilma Santos.

 He directed Sharon Cuneta‚ and megablockbuster Maging Sino Ka Man with Robin Padilla.

-Rodriguez was rumored to have an illness before and reportedly became an alcoholic.
+Rodriguez was rumored to have an illness before, and reportedly became an alcoholic.

-He started as an action star before turning to drama where he became more popular.
+He started as an action star before turning to drama, where he became more popular.

 He was remembered for his films Sapagkat Kami ay Tao Lamang, Kapag Puso Ay Sinugatan, Malupit Na Pag-ibig and Nakakahiya Part 1 and 2.

-He was posthumously inducted to the Philippines Eastwood City Walk Of Fame in 2006.
+He was posthumously inducted to the Philippines Eastwood City Walk of Fame in 2006.

 Death

-Rodriguez died of cardiac arrest on October 12, 2001, at 11:30 pm Friday night, at The Medical City, Pasig.
-According to his daughter Sheena, her father had suffered lung cancer several years ago and one of his lungs had to be surgically removed.
+Rodriguez died of cardiac arrest on October 12, 2001, at 11:30 pm at The Medical City, Pasig.
+According to his daughter Sheena, her father had suffered lung cancer several years prior and one of his lungs had to be surgically removed.